 For more information about giving indexes millisecond timestamp resolution:

-- See Manage Splunk Cloud indexes in the Splunk Cloud User Manual if you use Splunk Cloud.
+- See Manage Splunk Cloud Platform indexes in the Splunk Cloud Platform Admin Manual if you use Splunk Cloud Platform.

 - See Create custom indexes in Managing indexes and clusters of indexes if you use Splunk Enterprise.